Center for Cytokine Storm Treatment & Laboratory

 The CSTL is a Program of Excellence of the Penn Orphan Disease Center.

-The CSTL’s mission is to conduct groundbreaking research on Castleman Disease and other related lymphadenopathies to identify optimal treatments and provide world-class patient care.
+The CSTL’s vision is to conduct groundbreaking research on Castleman disease and other cytokine storms to identify optimal treatments and provide world-class patient care.

-The CSTL’s mission is to conduct groundbreaking translational research on Castleman Disease and related inflammatory lymphadenopathies to discover novel diagnostic biomarkers and therapeutics, identify optimal treatment approaches, and provide world-class patient care.
+The CSTL’s mission is to conduct groundbreaking translational research on Castleman disease, COVID-19, and other cytokine storms to discover novel diagnostic biomarkers and therapeutics, identify optimal treatment approaches, and provide world-class patient care.

-New Article Published on Journal of Clinical Investigation!
+New Article Published in Journal of Clinical Investigations Insight

 Check out the Penn News Release!